An exhilarating insight into the life of a doctor at Heathrow Airport, where the truth is often stranger than fiction.

 It’s a job that brought her into contact with all walks of life; her patients included drug mules and fugitives, schizophrenics and stowaways, refugees and tourists.
 And with the threats of a nerve agent poisoning or a Level Four viral epidemic always in the back of her mind, Dr Green found herself on the frontline where the decisions are made about who – or what – was allowed to leave the airport’s borders.

-FLIGHT RISK reveals the thrilling drama that takes place behind-the-scenes of an airport and what is needed to make critical decisions in this hidden no-man’s land of geopolitics, terror, tragedy and medicine.
+THE HEATHROW DOCTOR reveals the thrilling drama that takes place behind-the-scenes of an airport and what is needed to make critical decisions in this hidden no-man’s land of geopolitics, terror, tragedy and medicine.